-- 76. The amount of a bursary award shall be determined by the college.
-This may include sums in respect of: - The maintenance of the bursary holder and of any person dependent on the holder during periods of full-time attendance and during vacations. - Travel expenses necessarily incurred, or to be incurred, by the bursary holder in undertaking the course of education in respect of which the bursary is awarded. - Study expenses incurred, or to be incurred, by the bursary holder. - 77.
+- Travel expenses necessarily incurred, or to be incurred, by the bursary holder in undertaking the course of education in respect of which the bursary is awarded. - Study expenses incurred, or to be incurred, by the bursary holder. - 77.
 The college may also determine support for tuition and other fees payable in respect of the holder of a bursary (or other students within the eligibility criteria set by SFC).
-This support should be within the terms of the Fee Waiver Policy AY 2021-22, issued at the same time as this policy. - 78.
-In determining the amount of a bursary, the college may take account of the sums, if any, which in their opinion the holder of the bursary, the holder's parents and the holder's spouse or civil partner can reasonably be expected to contribute towards the holder's expenses. - 79.
-The amount of a bursary may be revised at any time if the college thinks fit, with regard to:

-- The failure of the holder to comply with the conditions of the bursary. - A change to the circumstances of the student or their partner or their parents (where the award is based on the circumstances of the partner or parents). - Any error made in the calculation of the amount of the bursary.
+This support should be within the terms of the Fee Waiver Policy AY 2022-23, issued at the same time as this policy. - 78.
+In determining the amount of a bursary, the college may take account of the sums, if any, which in their opinion, the holder of the bursary, the holder's parents and the holder's spouse or civil partner can reasonably be expected to contribute towards the holder's expenses. - 79.
+The amount of a bursary may be revised at any time if the college thinks fit, in the following circumstances: - The failure of the holder to comply with the conditions of the bursary. - A change to the circumstances of the student or their partner or their parents (where the award is based on the circumstances of the partner or parents). - Any error made in the calculation of the amount of the bursary.